 There's almost no end to the different types of fares and fare codes that business travelers can encounter when booking an airline ticket.
-One of the cleanest (and generally most expensive) such fares is an unrestricted fare.
+One of the cleanest (and usually most expensive) fares is an unrestricted fare.

-Unrestricted fares are airline (or other transportation) fares that do not have restrictions, such as a Saturday night stay, a 14-day advance purchase, or a specific number of nights stay requirement.
+Unrestricted fares are airline fares that do not have restrictions, such as a Saturday night stay, a 14-day advance purchase, or a required number of nights booked.
+Many unrestricted fares are refundable and easily changeable, which is why business travelers prefer them.

 Unrestricted fares are typically the fares that you would get if you walked up to an airline counter right before a flight and wanted to book a ticket.
 They're expensive, but they also tend to be very flexible.